skyler-saville/zsh-generate-new-microservice/README.md

+# zsh-generate-new-microservice

-# New Microservice Project Script
+## New Microservice Project Script

 This script automates the process of generating a new microservice project structure.
 It helps you quickly set up the directory layout and essential files for your microservices-based project.